tomise20/food-delivery/README.md

 **The page is in progress.**

 This is a reference work.
-Used technologies: React, Html, Scss, reactstrap.
-Currently all data is static, and not backend, but the backend is already in progress.
+Used technologies: React, redux, axios, Html, Scss, reactstrap.
+Currently all data is static, and no backend, but the backend is already in progress.

 **Currently login data is:** username: user and password: passwrod

 Live demo: [Food Delivery demo page](https://tomise20.github.io/food-delivery/)